-The CRA is further extending its guidance on Indigenous tax exemptions intended to address issues that may arise as a result of COVID-19 restrictions, which may temporarily cause employees or employers to work or reside off-reserve.
-The administrative guidance now applies from March 16, 2020 to December 31, 2021 (previously set to expire on June 30, 2021).
+The CRA is extending its guidance on Indigenous tax exemptions intended to address issues that could arise due to COVID-19 restrictions, which may temporarily cause employees or employers to work or reside off-reserve.
+The administrative guidance now applies from March 16, 2020 to December 31, 2022 (previously expired on December 31, 2021).

 The employment income of an Indian (as that term is defined in the Indian Act) is exempt from income tax under paragraph 81(1)(a) of the Income Tax Act and section 87 of the Indian Act if the income is situated on a reserve.
 The Indian Act Exemption for Employment Income Guidelines are administrative guidelines that were developed to help determine whether employment income is situated on a reserve and exempt from tax.
 In November 2020, the CRA said that, although it will generally continue to apply the Indian Act Exemption for Employment Income Guidelines, it will allow certain exceptions where an employee or employer temporarily works or resides off-reserve due only to COVID-19 workplace or territorial travel restrictions.
 The CRA noted that this guidance only applies if the employee or employer intends to (and does) work or reside on-reserve as soon as the restrictions are lifted.
 For further details of the CRA's administrative guidance, see TaxNewsNow, "CRA Outlines COVID-19 Exceptions for Indigenous Tax Exemptions".

 For more information, contact your KPMG adviser.